l3Many business owners believe that boards are for larger companies only, and small companies cannot afford the time or the costs of a proper board.

 - Ensuring accountability

-If you’d like to find out more about how boards can add significant value to a business and what your board should look like, book a free, no-obligation call with me here – I’d be happy to talk with you.
+If you’d like to find out more about how boards can add significant value to a business and what your board should look like, book a free 30-minute call with me here – I’d be happy to talk with you.

 #BusinessFitness #Board #CEO #Entrepreneur #Governance #Growth #NED #Profitability #Risk #SmallBusiness #Strategy #Success #Valuations